4TB SSD Roundup: Best 4 TB & 8 TB Solid State Drives in 2023

 The 860 PRO is quite possibly the last drive from Samsung to use high-quality MLC NAND.
 Like previous Samsung PRO-series SSDs, it has a rock-solid reputation for reliability, endurance, and not least performance.
 It has been around for several years now but is still one of – if not the – best SATA SSD you can get your hands on.
 Unfortunately, its MLC chips also make this drive significantly more expensive than most of the competition, which is particularly noticeable in the largest 4TB capacity.

 Seagate Firecuda 1202.
-Great Performance & Value: Seagate Firecuda 120
+Great Performance: Seagate Firecuda 120

 WD Blue SATA3.
 Affordable & Reliable: WD Blue 3D NAND